How do we define complex elements in XML Schema?

 </xs:sequence>

-<maxOccurs>: determines the maximum number of times a child element can be used <minOccurs>: determines the minimum number of times a child element can be used.
+<maxOccurs> determines the maximum number of times a child element can appear. <minOccurs> determines the minimum number of times a child element must appear.

 <xs:sequence>